🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Accent: LED candles, lanterns, or backlit shelves for atmosphere.

-Pro move: Use warm bulbs (2700K–3000K) so your space doesn’t feel like a hospital hallway.
+Pro move: use warm bulbs around 2700K to 3000K so your space stays cozy instead of feeling like a hospital hallway.

-6. Use Plants Like A Stylist (Not A Jungle Keeper)
+6. Use Plants Like a Stylist (Not a Jungle Keeper)

 Detail shot of curated plants styled like a pro: a tall rubber plant in a stone planter for height, mid-size fern and calathea grouped nearby, a moss bowl and trailing ivy on a shelf; mix of leaf shapes and sizes arranged intentionally with negative space; neutral backdrop of wood and stone; soft indirect daylight highlighting leaf texture; overhead three-quarter angle.